 Classes and Curriculum

-Students participate in a 12 day intensive prior to the start of internship.
+Students participate in a 12-day intensive prior to the start of the internship.
 The intensive takes place on-site at our Nevada City campus.
 Additional classes take place throughout the internship and are held two days each month.
-These classes can be attend live in-person or live over the internet.
+These classes can be attended live in-person or live over the internet.

 - Advanced Pulse Diagnosis: During these 4 days, students learn how to identify the five elements and the subtle qualities of the pulse called the guruvadi gunas.
 This allows for more detailed diagnosis and treatment.